Your well-being in mind

 Dr. Julie Hong provides Botox as a treatment for migraines, by referral from a family doctor.

-International students should make sure they have adequate medical insurance.
+International UCalgary students should verify they have valid medical insurance.